Badges

 Up to means up to, but not including, the upper bound.

-You can overwrite the limits by using the following additional parameters (Introduced in GitLab 14.4):
+You can override the default limits by passing the following query parameters in the coverage report badge URL:

-• min_medium (default 75, can use any value between 1 and min_acceptable-1)
+min_medium Any value between 1 and min_acceptable−1 75

-If an invalid boundary is set, GitLab automatically adjusts it to be valid.
-For example, if min_good is set 80, and min_acceptable is set to 85 (too high), GitLab automatically sets min_acceptable to 79 (min_good - 1).
+If you set an invalid boundary, GitLab automatically adjusts it to be valid.
+For example, if you set min_good to 80 and min_acceptable to 85, GitLab sets min_acceptable to 79 (min_good - 1) because the minimum acceptable value cannot be higher than the minimum good value.

 Latest release badges